 The majority of modern mobile applications need registration.
 People usually encounter log-in screens just once while registering or at least quite rarely if your app involves re-logging for security reasons.
 All the same, as we discussed in one of our previous articles, filling in the form is not an activity that most users normally find very appealing.
-So it’s up to the designer to make this experience quick and smooth with clean-cut log-in and profile screen design to make the user interaction easier and reduce the rate of app abandonment.
+So it’s up to the designer to make this experience quick and smooth with a clean-cut log-in and profile screen design to make user interaction easier and reduce the rate of app abandonment.

 Consider the following suggestions:

 - get rid of all the unnecessary distractions